tanguymartinez/tanguymartinez.github.io/docs/docs/dtvs3.md

 ### Chart management

 Chart management is done in the `InterfaceManager` module which contains a list of charts.
 The crosshairs are synchronized in the [`initialize`](dtvs-js/GraphManagerModule.GraphManager.html#~initialize) method by overriding the default mousemove, touchmove and touchstart events.
+The zoom is also synchronized through the `syncExtremes` function.
+The rest of the customizations are contained within the properties of the chart itself.
+The bottom legend of each graph is updated when you zoom (see the `selection` event).
+For instance, if the graph is zoomed out, only years will show.
+If it is zoomed in at the maximum level, the day and the hour will show.

+### Series' links

+The links displayed when you load a series are queried against the ICOS Data Sparql endpoint ([API endpoint](http://meta.icos-cp.eu/), [browser-based version](https://meta.icos-cp.eu/sparqlclient)) by the [`Sparql`](dtvs-js/Sparql.js.html) module.